Reproduction #

 Such a clone will be selected according to the following rules in order of priority:

-• a clone who works as a trainer at a grunt stadium;
+- a clone who works as a trainer at the boar stadium;

-If all clones have reached the limit on the number of livestock and there is no place to identify newborns, then the following will happen:
+If all clones have reached the limit on the number of livestock and there is no place to assign newborns, then the following will happen:

 Attention.
 After transferring ownership to another clone, the animal will eat in the new owner’s barnyard from the first day of life.
 If there is a pigsty and free space in it, the animal will eat from the pigsty feeder.
 Make sure you have enough feed for newborn piglets.
 The first meal of a newborn animal occurs immediately after birth.